 The second half of 2016 year became the beginning of Maria Kulikovska's cooperation with Uleg Vinnichenko (8 March of 2017 is considered to be the official foundation date of the MKUV Studio).
 Uleg Vinnichenko is an architect-engineer, developer and researcher of experimental innovative building materials and structures, entrepreneur.
 He was born in Zavodske, Poltava region of Ukraine in 1978.
 His previous studio implemented a number of experimental projects in contemporary design, sculpture and architecture before he got to work with his future partner and co-author Maria Kulikovska.
 Uleg was the developer of the reconstruction and put into operation the historical public memorial of «Magdeburg Law Stairs» in Kyiv, Ukraine.
 His studio collaborated with the international elevator Otis company as an eco-researcher and developer of new engineering structures and materials.
 Vinnichenko's studio also undertook restoration projects, development of social and private houses, designed new materials and structure for the water collection systems in public space, which are internationally proclaimed.

 Since 2017 Uleg Vinnichenko is the co-author, architect, technical and production director of all artworks by Maria Kulikovska.

-At the end of December 2019, Maria Kulikovska and Uleg Vinnichenko created and headed the international non-binary art space GARAGE33.
+At the end of December 2019, Maria Kulikovska and Uleg Vinnichenko created and headed the international non-binary art space GARAGE 33.
 Gallery-Shelter for contemporary art(ists) from «conflict?».
-They both became the co-architects of the gallery, in which Maria Kulikovska serves as art director and co-curator, and Uleg Vinnichenko is CEO and gallery's producer.
+They both became the co-architects of the gallery, in which Maria Kulikovska serves as art director and curator, and Uleg Vinnichenko is CEO, architect, technical and production director.